antu99g/Foodie_react/README.md

 # Foodie

 This is a react frontend project using an api called 'The Meal DB'.
-You can search for any dish and mark dishes as favourite.
-You can check all of your favourite dishes at once. you can see details and preperation of any dish.
+You can search for any dish and mark dishes as favorite.
+You can check all of your favorite dishes at once. you can see details and preperation of any dish.

 ## Run the project